Courtesy of Guadalupe Maravilla and P·P·O·W, New York. Photo by Steve Benisty

 Maravilla’s personal story of migration, illness, and recovery has informed an artistic practice grounded in activism and healing.
 The sound baths harness the sonic vibrations of gongs and other instruments to restore calm and balance in the body and have been performed by Maravilla and a group of sound healers for communities across the world.

-Please note: the Watershed will not be open to visitors outside the Sound Bath experience.
+Please note: The Watershed will not be open to visitors outside the Sound Bath experience.

 Sound healers include Guadalupe Maravilla, Daniel Givens, Michael Jay, Hillary Ramos, and Miralva Swaby.